• Skip to primary navigation

 The nature of the Long Distance Cup changed significantly with the move to Ascot and the inauguration of the British Champions Series.
 It was an important race before 2011 though and has a distinguished history on the flat.

 The first running of this race took place at Newmarket in 1873.
 Back then it was known as the Jockey Club Cup and was run over a distance of two miles and two furlongs.
 The race always separated the best stayers in flat racing from the rest even when it was reduced by almost half in 1959.
-The race only lasted at one mile and four furlongs for four years and in 1963 was extended to the current distance of just shy of two miles (one mile, seven furlongs and 209 yards to be precise).
+The race only lasted at one mile and four furlongs for four years and in 1963 was extended to a distance of just shy of two miles, one mile, seven furlongs and 209 yards to be precise.
+From 2023 this was reduced by 82 yards to one mile, seven furlongs and 127 yards, or roughly one mile, seven and a half furlongs.

-Chart Showing the Distance Ran in the British Champions Long Distance Cup Between 1873 and the Present
+Chart Showing the Race Distance of the British Champions Long Distance Cup Between 1873 and the Present

 Racing fans got a taste of things to come when the race was moved from the Cambridgeshire Meeting at Newmarket to their Champions Day fixture.
 Therefore, leading connections were used to viewing the race as the stayers’ championship race before it adopted the Long Distance Cup name in 2011.
 That change saw the prize money skyrocket to £500,000 in 2018.
 In 2014 the race was promoted to Group 2 level.